pereljon/dsMigrateClient/README.md

   -U USERNAME           administrator user for source (old) domain.
   -v, --verbose         verbose output.

+## Running with arguments in a settings file
+dsMigrateClient.py -f /tmp/example.ini

 ## Assumptions
 1. Only one directory service connected at start (the source) or none (for local migration to directory)